chef/chef-web-docs/content/infra_language/checking_platforms.md

 - `platform?` method is typically used with an `if`, `elsif`, or `case` statement that contains Ruby code that is specific for the platform, if detected

 ### Platforms Values

-Chef Infra Client detects the system platform when running [Ohai](/ohai) and any value detected by Ohai can be passed this helper method.
-Common platforms detected by Ohai:

 <table>
 <colgroup>